This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Check for sunken eyes, dry skin, and sluggish behavior as signs your snake might be dehydrated.
+- Check for sunken eyes, wrinkled skin, and dry scales—these are clear signs your snake might be dehydrated.

 Identifying Dehydration Symptoms